Growth & Care

 Mass Planting, Hedges/Screening, General Garden Use

 Peace Rose features showy lightly-scented yellow flowers with white overtones and shell pink streaks at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage which emerges dark red in spring.
+It has dark green deciduous foliage which emerges dark red in spring.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.